-The first round of the competition was launched in June 2018 and is ongoing.
-Innovators from around the country have competed in the first stage of the competition, the Ready!
+The first round of the competition ran from June 2018 to September 2019.
+Innovators from around the country competed in the first stage of the competition, the Ready!
 Contest, by identifying an impactful idea or solution that addresses a critical need in the solar industry and then developing a path to make their solution a reality.
-Twenty teams were selected as semifinalists by a panel of expert reviewers and will receive $50,000 each from a pool of $1 million.
+Twenty teams were selected as semifinalists by a panel of expert reviewers and received $50,000 each from a pool of $1 million.

 American-Made Solar Prize Finalists and Semifinalists